 What special events happen at the Southeast Museum of Photography?

 The museum frequently hosts continuing education courses, family fun activities, a film series, and various workshops.
 From Free Teen Photography outings and Family Photo Fun Days, to paid courses on digital photography and editing, the museum’s learning opportunities are endless.
 Take a class on food styling for photography, immerse yourself in a lecture on creating conceptual work, or master the basics of animal photography.
 It could just be the fun and educational component that your next family vacation is missing!
-Check out the workshops page to explore more.
+Check out SMPOnline.org to learn more.